Judge to set deadlines for Xaver defense lawyer

-SEBRING – A judge Wednesday plans to start setting deadlines for the defense team representing Suntrust Bank shooter Zephen Xaver.
+SEBRING — A judge said Wednesday he plans to start setting deadlines for the defense team representing SunTrust Bank shooter Zephen Xaver.

 Noting that relatives of the five women Xaver executed in the bank “wish to have this case set for trial,” Circuit Court Judge Peter Estrada said he would set deadlines for Assistant Public Defender Jane Allie McNeill to finish depositions, to file an expected motion to suppress evidence, and to declare whether she will use an insanity defense.